No, I'm not reviewing Pascal. I'm trying to collect my own thoughts.

 I know I'm complaining.
 I know my complaining doesn't change anything.
 I just needed to get it off my chest.
 I don't know how the next three months are going to look, but I feel pretty done with hoping that the Lord would swoop in and do mighty things that would make this not suck.
 I feel like a rag doll.
 I got nothin' left, but I'm here.
 I have nowhere to go but to Jesus.

-So this year's word of the year (thanks, Beth, for the idea) is rest.
+rest.
 Because, because it's what I need, and rest only comes from faith that God is who He says He is.
 Even when I don't even know what that means.